Gravitational wave signatures from the phase-transition-induced collapse of a magnetized neutron star: Numerical methods

 where $\hat{v}^i \equiv\left(\alpha v^i-\beta^i\right)$, $\alpha$ is the lapse function and $\beta^i$ is the space-like shift vector, the first time derivative of quadrupole moment $\dot{I}_{i j}$ can be computed by

 The second time derivative $\ddot{I}_{ij}$ is then computed by the finite difference method.

-After computing the waveform, we follow the method introduced by Lin et al. \cite{2006ApJ...639..382L} to identify the fundamental modes in the gravitational wave signal.
-Specifically, we compare our results with the perturbed equilibrium models in our previous work of Leung et al. \cite{2022CmPhy...5..334L}, which have similar structures to those of the resulting hybrid stars in our simulations.
+After computing the waveform, we follow the method introduced by \cite{2006ApJ...639..382L} to identify the fundamental modes in the gravitational wave signal.
+Specifically, we compare our results with the perturbed equilibrium models in our previous work \cite{2022CmPhy...5..334L}, which have similar structures to those of the resulting hybrid stars in our simulations (see Appendix~\ref{sec:mode_extract} for more details).